herzik-lab/ANTIDOTE/README.md

 # Training

-We don't expect that training ANTIDOTE-style models will be a common use case, as the models that are provided with ANTIDOTE should be able to generalize to many different datasets.
-Nevertheless, the training pipeline is included in ANTIDOTE and is fairly straightforward to use.
-Briefly, you will need a collection of 3D Classification datasets for training.
+While we do not expect re-training ANTIDOTE models to be a common use-case, the training pipeline is included in ANTIDOTE and is fairly straightforward to use.
+Briefly, you will need a collection of labeled 3-D Classification datasets for training.
 For poisoning, we generate the `True` and `False` particle sets independently and mix them prior to 3D Classification.
 A string or other unique identifier should be present in the `rlnImageName` field of the starfiles generated by 3D Classification.
 Then, create a YAML file with the following structure:

 ```yaml
 jobs: